lithops-cloud/lithops/docs/source/compute_config/aws_lambda.md

 ## Test Lithops
-Once you have your compute and storage backends configured, you can run a hello world function with:
+Once you have your compute and storage backends configured, you can run a Hello World function with:

 ```bash
 lithops hello -b aws_lambda -s aws_s3